rooty0/find-iam-user-by-key/README.md

 Key Features of this tool:

 * Simple.
 Just bash scrips
-* Use it for search in **multiple accounts** at the same time!
+* Use it to search in **multiple accounts** at the same time!
 You need to provide profiles in the configuration file of this tool, see ``.profiles.example`` configuration file
 * Really fast!!!
-Because of cache strategy
+(Because of local cache)

 There are some solutions online ([like this one](https://gist.github.com/OnlyInAmerica/9964456 "Find an AWS IAM user corresponding to an AWS Access Key")) which can do similar things,